 The long-term rate of return on plan assets assumption is determined for each plan based on the facts and circumstances that exist as of the measurement date, and the specific portfolio mix of each plan's assets.
 The Company utilizes a model developed by Mercer, a subsidiary of the Company, to assist in the determination of this assumption.
-The model takes into account several factors, including: target portfolio allocation, investment, administrative and trading expenses incurred directly by the plan trust, historical portfolio performance, relevant forward-looking economic analysis, and expected returns, variances and correlations for different asset classes.
+The model takes into account several factors, including: actual and target portfolio allocation, investment, administrative and trading expenses incurred directly by the plan trust, historical portfolio performance, relevant forward-looking economic analysis, and expected returns, variances and correlations for different asset classes.
 These measures are used to determine probabilities using standard statistical techniques to calculate a range of expected returns on the portfolio.

 The target asset allocation for the U.S. plans is 50% equities and equity alternatives and 50% fixed income.
-At the end of 2023, the actual allocation for the U.S. plans was 49% equities and equity alternatives and 51% fixed income.
-The target asset allocation for the U.K. plans, which comprise approximately 79% of non-U.S. plan assets, is 14% equities and equity alternatives and 86% fixed income.
-At the end of 2023, the actual allocation for the U.K. plans was 49% equities and equity alternatives and 86% fixed income.
-At the end of 2023, the actual allocation for the U.K. plans was 13% equities and equity alternatives and 87% fixed income.
+At the end of 2024, the actual allocation for the U.S. plans was 51% equities and equity alternatives and 49% fixed income.
+The target asset allocation for the U.K. plans, which comprise approximately 78% of non-U.S. plan assets, is 12% equities and equity alternatives and 88% fixed income.
+At the end of 2024, the actual allocation for the U.K. plans was 12% equities and equity alternatives and 88% fixed income.